Kesha Voice Kit

 Local voice toolkit: transcribe voice messages to text, synthesize speech, detect language of audio or text.
 Fully offline after kesha install.
 No API keys, no per-minute billing.

-Trigger keywords for when to use this skill: voice message, voice memo, .ogg, .wav, .mp3, audio file, transcribe, transcription, speech-to-text, STT, text-to-speech, TTS, synthesize speech, say, multilingual voice, multilingual ASR, language detection, offline voice, privacy, Apple Silicon, CoreML.
+Trigger keywords for when to use this skill: voice message, voice memo, voice note, .ogg, .opus, .wav, .mp3, audio file, transcribe, transcription, speech-to-text, STT, text-to-speech, TTS, synthesize speech, say, telegram voice note, whatsapp voice note, ogg-opus, opus, multilingual voice, multilingual ASR, language detection, offline voice, privacy, Apple Silicon, CoreML.

 When to use